Gargoyle geckos (Rhacodactylus auriculatus) are wonderful beginner lizards.

 If more breeders start up, the prices should go down over time as they are getting more popular in the pet trade.

-You can find a reputable breeder on morphmarket, at a reptile show or in the several facebook groups for gargoyle geckos.
+You can find a reputable breeder on morphmarket, at a reptile show or in several facebook groups for gargoyle geckos.